Qiskit/qiskit-aer/CONTRIBUTING.md

 #### Building release notes locally

 Building The release notes are part of the standard qiskit-aer documentation builds.
-To check what the rendered html output of the release notes will look like for the current state of the repo you can run: `tox -edocs` which will build all the documentation into `docs/_build/html` and the release notes in particular will be located at `docs/_build/html/release_notes.html`
+To check what the rendered HTML output of the release notes will look like for the current state of the repo, you can run: `tox -edocs` which will build all the documentation into `docs/_build/html` and the release notes in particular will be located at `docs/_build/html/release_notes.html`

 ### Development Cycle

-The development cycle for qiskit-aer is all handled in the open using the project boards in Github for project management.
-We use milestones in Github to track work for specific releases.
-The features or other changes that we want to include in a release will be tagged and discussed in Github.
+The development cycle for qiskit-aer is all handled in the open using the project boards in GitHub for project management.
+We use milestones in GitHub to track work for specific releases.
+The features or other changes that we want to include in a release will be tagged and discussed in GitHub.
-As we're preparing a new release we'll document what has changed since the previous version in the release notes.
+As we're preparing a new release, we'll document what has changed since the previous version in the release notes.

 ### Branches